fairsilas/South-China-Sea-Game/Outline.md

     - Players can choose to trade with them, escort them safely through dangerous waters, or seize them as pirates.

 - **Isolated Fishing Villages:**
-    - Small coastal communities with their own stories, vulnerabilities, and quests.
+    - Small coastal communities that can be forced to pay a tax or be destroyed by pirates.
-    - Players can interact with locals, uncover secrets, and decide whether to aid or exploit these settlements.
+    - The player can interact with the people, enforce taxes, or destroy the village.

 ## III.
 Gameplay Mechanics